wwwzhouhui/qwen_text2image/README.md

              human_description:
                en_US: The AI model to use for image generation.
 Qwen-Image is the default and recommended model.
-               ja_JP: The AI model to use for image generation.
-Qwen-Image is the default and recommended model.
-               pt_BR: The AI model to use for image generation.
-Qwen-Image is the default and recommended model.
-               zh_Hans: The AI model to use for image generation.
-Qwen-Image is the default and recommended model.
              label:
                en_US: Model
-               ja_JP: Model
-               pt_BR: Model
-               zh_Hans: Model
              llm_description: ''
              max: null
              min: null